Chicago-Linguistic-Society/cls/local.md

 <!-- # Keynote speakers -->

-# Main Session Speakers
+# Main Session Presenters
 Please plan to speak for 20 minutes, with 10 minutes for questions.
 Plan to bring your own laptop for connection to the projector system; if this is not possible or in case of technical difficulties, we can provide a laptop during your session for this purpose, but please email all presentation materials in advance if this is the case.

-# Poster presenters
+# Poster Presenters

 ## Poster printing (if you need to print locally)

-Suggestion: Fedex Hyde Park<br>
+Suggestion: FedEx Hyde Park<br>
 1315 E 57th St, Chicago, IL 60637<br>
 You can upload your poster on their website, and they will have it ready for you to pick up in-store within 24h.
 Or you can put your pdf on a USB and print it yourself in-store right away.